Bienreti/os212/tips.md

 #### 3. Your links are very useful, try to have the best set of links

-Links are urgent when you want to lookup to some concepts.
+Links are crucial when you want to lookup to some concepts.
 You can also use links you have gotten from #1.
 Bam!
 Kill two birds with one stone.

 #### 4. Actively check the course page on SCeLE